HowToDoInJava

 Similarly, we can convert the other primitive types like boolean to Boolean, char to Character, short to Short, etc.

-Java wrapper classes uses internal caching which returns internally cached values that makes wrapper classes more efficient in perfomance and memory unilization.
+Java wrapper classes use internal caching which returns internally cached values upto a limit.
+This internal caching of instances makes the wrapper classes more efficient in perfomance and memory unilization.

 3.2.
 Converting Wrapper Class to Primitive Type